See also:

 There's really no comparison to the array of amenities offered in The Villages.

-To keep more than 125,000 people satisfied, you have to offer a lot of things for them to do.
+To keep more than 130,000 people satisfied, you have to offer a lot of things for them to do, and The Villages does just that.

-As is to be expected, along with a smaller community comes fewer amenities, but the ones they do have at Solivita are first rate.
+As is to be expected, along with a smaller community comes fewer amenities, but the ones they do have at Solivita are first class.

-While some communities try to cram everything into one giant recreation center, Solivita's amenities are spread out across a handful of centers, much like The Villages does with their amenities.
+While some communities try to cram everything into one giant recreation center, Solivita's amenities are spread out across a handful of centers, much like The Villages does with their recreation centers and other amenities.

 The Waterfront Galleries include a two-story art and ceramics studio, fully stocked library, three computer labs and game room.

-The Riviera Spa and Fitness Center encompasses indoor and outdoor pools, two spas, indoor track, dance studio and sauna.
+The Riviera Spa and Fitness Center encompasses indoor and outdoor pools, two spas, an indoor track, a dance studio, and sauna.

 The upscale resort-style complex The Palms spans 19,000-square-feet showcasing an expansive fitness center, aerobics studio, residents’ business center, members’ club, a 4,000-square-foot heated outdoor lap and splash pool, fireplace piazza and social gathering deck.
 There are also two heated spas, seven Har-Tru tennis courts, 11 pickleball courts and two lighted bocce ball courts.